Knio/dominate/README.md

 Embedding HTML
 --------------

-If you need to embed a node of pre-formed HTML coming from a library such as markdown or the like, you can avoid escaped HTML by using the raw method from the dominate.util package:
+If you need to embed a node of pre-formed HTML coming from a library such as markdown or the like you can avoid escaped HTML by using the raw method from the dominate.util package:

 ```
 from dominate.util import raw